Skip to content

 Organizing Bones

-In Blender, bones can be organized using Bone Collections, or Bone Selection Sets, if you use that addon.
+In Blender, bones can be organized using Bone Collections, or Bone Selection Sets, if you use that add-on.

 Bone Collections